Send the link below via email or IMCopy

 The minimum rate of energy required to keep all of the life process of the body maintained when it is at rest.

 A unit that measure heat or energy production in the body.

-There are three types of fats and they are commonly found in cheese, cream, meat, cooking oils, margarine and butter.
+There are two types of fats and they are commonly found in cheese, cream, meat, cooking oils, margarine and butter.
 Fats are a major source of energy for the body.

 Everyone should try to choose different foods from the first 4 groups every day.
 Foods from the fifth group are not essential to a healthy diet.

 is the form of carbohydrate storage, which is converted into glucose as needed by the body to satisfy its energy needs.

 These are separated into

 , or starches, include pasta, bread and rice.